 In relation to his hostile environment work, Mike was heavily involved in the release of the crews of eight vessels kidnapped in the Gulf of Guinea and in two of the Fujairah anchorage attacks in 2019, and a further seven Gulf of Guinea kidnappings and two Persian Gulf attacks in 2020, as well as various non-marine kidnap, extortion and related risks and vessel detentions.
 In connection with these cases, he has advised both owners and insurers in relation to the Terrorism Act 2000.
-In 2021, he has assisted two of the three owners who have suffered a Gulf of Guinea kidnap.
+He most recently assisted those affected by a December 2021 West African incident.